Mrinmoy-1601/Handwritten-Digit-Recognition/Readme.md

 In this I have created a convolutional network model which recognizes the handwritten digits from 0-9.
 I have trained and tested the model on the MNIST dataset of the tensorflow module.
-My model has achieved an accuracy of 0.988.
+I have implemented Conv2d layers, MaxPooling 2D layers, Dropout Layers and Dense layers in my model and have achieved an accuracy of 0.988.